 The swimming area beneath the falls is quite shallow around the edges so I wouldn’t recommend doing any rock jumping into the basin.

 There is also a dirt track on the left-hand side of the viewpoint that leads to a rocky cave behind the falls.
-From here you can get another cool perspective looking out over the basin at Curtis Falls.
+From here you can get another cool perspective looking out over the basin.

 LOWER CREEK CIRCUIT TRAIL